Bortronx/bortronx-blog/_posts/2023-04-29-HardCrashAmd.md

 Using prime seems to consistently cause a crash.
 I tried to isolate it with just the memory test and it crashed the computer.

 Next is the CPU only test.
-I will run CPU only test using Prime
+I ran CPU only test using Prime.
+It also crash.

+Next is a GPU test once again.